JavierGonzalez/BMP/README.md

 1. Put the BMP code in the `www` httpd public directory.
 2. Configure RPC and SQL access by renaming `autoload/_password.php`.
+3. Wait Bitcoin clients synchronization (BTC, BCH and BSV).
-3. Execute `scheme.sql` in a new SQL database.
+4. Execute `scheme.sql` in a new SQL database.
-4. Set a `crontab` every minute with: `curl https://bmp.domain.com/update`.
+5. Set a `crontab` every minute with: `curl https://bmp.domain.com/update`.
-5. Wait synchronizations.
+6. Wait BMP synchronization.

 #### Known problems